RobertTalbert/discretecs/MTH 325 Learning Objectives.md

 + Represent a mathematical expression in infix, prefix, and postfix notation.

 ### 10.4: Spanning Trees

+__Objective for 10.4 and 10.5: Find spanning trees and minimal spanning trees within a graph.__

 + Find a spanning tree within a graph using depth-first and breadth-first search.